tomzo/gocd-yaml-config-plugin/README.md

 ```

 ### Property
-**Note: Since GoCD version 19.9 and format_version 7, properties are no longer supported**
+**DEPRECATION NOTICE: Since GoCD version 19.9 and format_version 7, properties are no longer supported**

 Job can have properties, declared as a hash:
 ```yaml